jornada-im/documentation/docs/website_setup.md

     ssh {environment}@{environment}.ssh.wpengine.net

 To move a directory of files, such as one of our js apps, from a local machine to the website, use scp.
-For example, to push the zotero-biblio app to an environment do:
+For example, to push the zotero-biblio app to an environment you might do:

     scp -r GitHub/zotero-biblio {environment}@{environment}.ssh.wpengine.net:/sites/{environment}/